Kevin Durant News: Paces Houston in win

 FanDuel NBA

-NBA DFS Picks: FanDuel Plays and Lineup Strategy for Sunday, April 5Yesterday
+NBA DFS Picks: FanDuel Plays and Lineup Strategy for Sunday, April 54 days ago

 -